Health Effects of Chlorine in Drinking Water

 hydrogen, and sodium hydroxide.
 Chlorine is changed to its liquid form by

-compressing the gas, the resulting liquid is then
+compressing the gas, the resulting liquid is then shipped.
+Liquid chlorine is

-shipped.
-Liquid chlorine is mixed into drinking water and swimming pools to
+mixed into drinking water and swimming pools to destroy bacteria.

 Until